 Stone craft of Bihar is evident from the ancient sculptures of the Mauryan period.
 The notable stoneware place in Bihar is Patharkatti in Gaya district.
 Chandil and Karaikalla in Singhbum district and Dumka in Santhal parganas work on magnificently grained greenish black soapstone.

-of Bihar is a popular craft, which is exported abroad.
+The glasswork of Bihar is a popular craft, which is exported abroad.
 This craft has gone down with time.
 Traditional pictures made on the walls of the houses are highly decorative and attractive which are made of glass with gold or silver pieces to fill up the entire picture.
 A number of articles are made this way are boxes, trays, table tops and mats.
-The chou dance of the Seraikala region of Bihar uses masks.
-The masks bear the rich historical past of the state.
+Tikuli is another form of craft made from broken glass.
+The craftsmen first melt the broken glass and then give is shape and design.

 In Bihar, the printed textiles are a good example of craft and it is usually done on cotton, wool and silk.
 Bhagalpur, Bihar Sharif, Darbhanga, Saran and Patna are famous for this craft.
 There is a printing sector in North Bihar where only mica (khari) printing is done.